rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 ## Installation ##

-Download the latest release from [Zenodo](https://doi.org/10.5281/zenodo.5834828) or [Github](https://github.com/rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement) and unzip into a directory of your choice.
+Download the latest release from [Zenodo (doi:10.5281/zenodo.5834828)](https://doi.org/10.5281/zenodo.5834828) or from [Github (https://github.com/rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement)](https://github.com/rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement) and unzip into a directory of your choice.

 ### Dependencies ###